Diogo13Antunes/42cursus_Push_Swap/README.md

 The **Push Swap** project challenges developers to implement an efficient sorting algorithm using a limited set of operations and constraints.
 The task involves a set of integer values, two stacks, and a defined set of instructions to manipulate these stacks.
 The goal is to create a program, `push_swap`, in C that outputs the smallest sequence of instructions required to sort the integers provided as arguments.

-Sorting algorithms are a fundamental part of programming, and mastering them is crucial for understanding algorithmic complexity and efficiency.
-This project encourages rigor, precision, and a deeper understanding of complexity and algorithm design by aiming to sort data as efficiently as possible.
-Each integer configuration presents a unique challenge, requiring the developer to consider the optimal sorting strategy.

 See the [subject](./subject.pdf) for more information.

 ## Table of Contents (TOC)